 The first step is to determine the association between the fields of each app.
 Note we currently only support associating a field to a single other field; for example, you cannot sync the Asana due date to two fields in JIRA.

-Start by opening the Fields tab of your sync settings.
-If you're creating a new sync, click the Customize button to expose the Fields tab.
+Start by opening the Map Fields tab of your sync settings.
 You will see the default field mappings.
 You can both remove the default mappings and add new ones.

 The list of fields available depends on the app itself, as well as your custom fields configured inside those apps and projects, if any.